atomjump/medimage-export/README.md

 http://medimage.co.nz

-For a simple installation, we recommend using the AtomJump Appliance.
+For a __simple installation__, we recommend using the AtomJump Appliance.
 See __"Installation with the AtomJump Appliance"__ below.
 Otherwise, please follow these steps:

 1. Get the project into your plugins folder